eraclitux/morest/README.rst

 MoREST
 ======
-Sometimes adding mongo driver code to our application can be overkill.
+Sometimes adding mongodb driver code to our application can be overkill.
 Maybe we are dealing with an embedded device, maybe we are coding an app (html5, native), maybe platform we are using doesn't have yet a mongodb driver, or we are making a simple script, or maybe we are just lazy.
-In all these cases (and even in others) you can try MoREST, the ingenuos mongodb proxy.
+In all these cases (and even in others) you can try MoREST, the simplistic, universal mongodb driver.

 It sits in front your mongodb server (or replica set!) and exposes, via a RESTful-like interface, a **subset** of mongodb commands.
 Being based on the amazing `mgo <http://labix.org/mgo>`_, you can configure it to act in three consistency modes in case you are using replication:
 - **Strong** consistency uses a unique connection with the master so that all reads and writes are as up-to-date as possible and consistent with each other.